 In this chapter we explain some general considerations worth taking into account when writing properties in general, not just regular types.

 Given the classes of assertions in the Ciao assertion language, there are two fundamental classes of properties.
 Properties used in assertions which refer to execution states (i.e., calls/1, success/1, and the like) are called properties of execution states.
 Properties used in assertions related to computations (i.e., comp/1) are called properties of computations.
-Different considerations apply when writing a property of the former or of the later kind.
+Different considerations apply when writing a property of the former or of the latter kind.

 Consider a definition of the predicate string_concat/3 which concatenates two character strings (represented as lists of ASCII codes):